MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/links.md

 /owner/name/releases/latest/download/asset-name.zip
 ```

-I find that doesn't work for me.
+But, I find that doesn't work for me.

 e.g. this is invalid: